What is Medicare Advantage?

 Is Medicare Advantage new?

 The concept has been around since the 1970’s, but plans were renamed Medicare Advantage plans in 2003.
-As of 2014, there were 15.7 million people enrolled in Medicare Advantage plans, accounting for about 30-percent of all Medicare beneficiaries.
+As of 2019, there were 22.4 million people enrolled in Medicare Advantage plans, accounting for about 38% of all Medicare Beneficiaries.

 Is Medicare Advantage going to cost me more money?